 The Secretary of the Air Force, Complaints Resolution Directorate (SAF/IGQ) administers the Air Force Inspector General (IG) Complaints Resolution Program for the Air Force community.
 The IG Complaints Resolution Program is a leadership tool to promptly and objectively resolve problems affecting the Air Force mission.
 When necessary, the IG accomplishes this through objective fact-finding in the form of IG complaint analyses and investigations that address both the concerns of complainants and the best interests of the Air Force.
-AFI 90-301, Inspector General Complaints Resolution (23 August 2011), establishes the procedural requirements for the Complaints Resolution Program and IG investigations.
+AFI 90-301, Inspector General Complaints Resolution, 27 August 2015, establishes the procedural requirements for the Complaints Resolution Program and IG investigations.
 This guide focuses on the duties and responsibilities of the Investigating Officer (IO).
 It does not supersede the direction contained in AFI 90-301, but presents the IO with a guide more specifically tailored to the duties of an IO.
-The information in this guide is for informational purposes only.
-In no way should this guide be cited or used as an authority/reference.
+The material in this guide is for informational purposes only.
+In no way should this guide be cited or used as a legal or regulatory authority.